nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: select INDEX [MORE_INDEXES]...

+* INDEX refers to the position of the person in the currently displayed list of persons.
+* INDEX **must be a positive integer** that refers to the position of a person in the list (starting from 1).
+* You can specify multiple indexes separated by spaces to select more than one person at a time.

 Examples:

-* `select 1 2` will select the contacts at index `1` and `2` in the displayed list, showing only those contacts.
-The person at index 2 and 4 will be selected.
-The feedback box will display:
-  "Selected Person(s): [Name of person at index 2 and 4]" (e.g., "Selected Person(s): John Doe, Alice Tan").
 * `select 3 5 7` will select the contacts at indexes `3`, `5`, and `7` in the displayed list, filtering to show
   only these selected contacts.
 The person at index 3, 5 and 7 will be selected.
-The feedback box will display:
-  "Selected Person(s): [Name of person at index 3, 5 and 7]" (e.g., "Selected Person(s): John Doe, Alice Tan, Joshua Chou").

-Where INDEX refers to the position of the person in the currently displayed list of persons.
-- INDEX is a positive integer that refers to the position of a person in the list (starting from 1).
-- You can specify multiple indexes separated by spaces to select more than one person at a time.

 <div markdown="span" class="alert alert-primary">:bulb: Tip: To increase efficiency when performing actions on multiple persons,
 consider combining the `select` command with other commands like `delete`, `mark`, or `batch-mark` for group operations.